-Oh my, could he ever.
 I hope what you said wasn’t too awful.

 Become a Patron of Ask Leo! and go ad-free!

-In a nutshell, your privacy ends where your paycheck begins.
+Your privacy ends where your paycheck begins.